supertuxkart/stk-website/wiki_untranslated/Style.md

 These characters are generally on the "good" side, but have no specified role in Story Mode, besides being kart options.

-* **Sara:** A human.
+* **Sara:** An elf.
 She is the empress of the Mascot Kingdom, as well as the mascot of OpenGameArt.
 Her palace is probably located in the same valley as the Green Valley track.
 * **Suzanne:** A monkey who is the mascot of Blender.
 She, along with her many relatives, live in the jungles of Val Verde.
     * **Example Use:** Along the road in Cocoa Temple
 * **Xue:** A farmer mouse from the plains of the UCA.
 She is the mascot of Xfce.